iamshour/iamshour/README.md

 <h4> 👨🏻‍💻 &nbsp;About me:</h4>

-I'm Ali Shour, a Freelance Full Stack Web Developer & UI designer 🚀 Focuses on small business & startups to stand out with a solid online presence 🙌🏼 I'm a creative problem solving enthusiast, with a constantly growing love for learning & exploring new languages, frameworks, and new cool stuff!
+I'm Ali Shour, a Freelance Full Stack Web Developer & UI designer 🚀 <br> Focuses on small business & startups to stand out with a solid online presence 🙌🏼 <br> I'm a creative problem solving enthusiast, with a constantly growing love for learning & exploring new languages, frameworks, and new cool stuff! <br>

 <h4> 📜 &nbsp;Certified by:</h4>